BioJulia/Bio.jl/docs/src/man/structure.md

 | `collectatoms(struc, calphaselector)`                   | Collect the C-alpha atoms of an element                           | `Array{AbstractAtom,1}`    |
 | `collectatoms(struc, calphaselector, disorderselector)` | Collect the disordered C-alpha atoms of an element                | `Array{AbstractAtom,1}`    |

-It is easy to define your own selector.
+It is easy to define your own atom or residue selectors.
 The below will collect all atoms with x coordinate less than 0:

 ```julia
 xselector(atom::AbstractAtom) = x(atom) < 0